Use Nighttime Movement

 Restlessness may also be the result of underlying stress, anxiety, or pain.
 Stress and anxiety can keep your mind racing during a time when your body should be settling into a peaceful state of rest and recovery.

 If you have trouble falling asleep or suffer from insomnia, try taking a Moment prior to falling asleep.
 Mindfulness meditation has been shown to bring your parasympathetic nervous system (relaxation response or “rest-and-digest” mode) into dominance, allowing your body to reach a calm state.
-It has also been proven to help properly regulate cortisol levels (the “fight-or-flight” hormone), stimulates melatonin release, and enhance theta-wave activity in the brain (brain waves that most commonly occur while you’re sleeping, dreaming, or in a deeply relaxed state).
+It has also been proven to help properly regulate cortisol levels (the “fight-or-flight” hormone), stimulate melatonin release, and enhance theta-wave activity in the brain (brain waves that most commonly occur while you’re sleeping, dreaming, or in a deeply relaxed state).

 Missing Sleep Data